Abdelrhman941/Path-to-Data-Science/README.md

-# Path to Data Science 🚀
+# 🚀 Path to Data Science
-A structured roadmap to mastering Data Science and Machine Learning, covering essential concepts, tools, and practical projects.
+⚠️ **Note:** This is not a traditional roadmap but a structured collection of curated resources, code, and explanations to help guide your learning process.

+---

 ## 📂 Repository Structure
 This roadmap is divided into multiple repositories, each focusing on a key topic in Data Science:

+---

 ### 1️⃣ [**Math and Statistics**](https://github.com/Abdelrhman941/1-Math-and-Statistics) ➞ Basics of mathematics and statistics for ML